aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/world-transformation/_index.md

 ---
-title: "Create Bitmap with Aspose.Drawing – World Transformation Guide"
+title: "Save Bitmap as PNG with Aspose.Drawing – World Transformation"
 linktitle: "World Transformation in Aspose.Drawing"
 second_title: "Aspose.Drawing .NET API - Alternative to System.Drawing.Common"
-description: "Learn how to create bitmap with Aspose.Drawing, apply world transformations, and convert graphics to PNG.
+description: "Learn how to save bitmap as PNG with Aspose.Drawing, apply world transformations, and convert graphics to PNG.
 Step‑by‑step guide for .NET developers."
 weight: 15
 url: /net/coordinate-transformations/world-transformation/
-date: 2025-11-29
+date: 2026-02-01
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Bitmap with Aspose.Drawing – World Transformation
+# Save Bitmap as PNG with Aspose.Drawing – World Transformation

-## Introduction
+## Save Bitmap as PNG – Introduction

 Welcome!
-In this tutorial you’ll **create bitmap with Aspose.Drawing** and explore world transformations that let you shift, rotate, or scale graphics with ease.
+In this tutorial you’ll learn how to **save bitmap as PNG** using Aspose.Drawing and explore world transformations that let you shift, rotate, or scale graphics with ease.
 Whether you need a **graphics translate example**, want to **convert graphics to PNG**, or are planning **multiple graphics transformations**, this guide will walk you through every step in a clear, conversational style.

 ## Quick Answers
 - **What does “world transformation” mean?** It maps your drawing’s logical (world) coordinates to the page (device) coordinates.